PLA-AP/PLA/README.md

 This repository includes all necessary code, datasets, and documentation to reproduce the results and explore the PLA method under different scenarios.

 ## **Supported Environments and Hardware Requirements**
+The code and models are supported on the following environments and hardware configurations:

 - **`Operating Systems`**: Windows 11.
 - **`Processor`**: 12th Gen Intel® Core™ i7-12800H, 14 cores, 2.4 GHz base clock speed.